arangodb/spring-data-demo/README.md

 ## Single entity result

-With derived queries we can not only query for multiple entities.
+With derived queries we cannot only query for multiple entities.
 If we expect only a single entity as the result we can use the corresponding return type.

 Because we have a unique hash index on the fields `name` and `surname` we can expect only a single entity when we query for both.